orsinium/art.orsinium.dev/drafts.md

 Message coming through my brain
 I want us to take a train

-## heartbreak

-Another heartbreak
-Just another drop in the sea

-My heart is made of stone
-It's just another night alone

-I thought I had it in my hands
-And now I die by a thousand cuts

-Shivers down my spine
-You never were mine

 ## flames

 I lost something I never had